PhilipQuaicoo/IOWA-LIQUOR-SALE/README.md

 order by months
 ```

-Just as in the case of the years, the same query was repeated with the change in the firt where statement for all 10 items, subtituting Black Velvet with each of them in quotes in the third line.
-Data is copied onto google sheets here too and then editted into one large table as shown below.
+Just as in the case of the years, the same query was repeated with the change in the first where statement for all 10 items, substituting Black Velvet with each of them in quotes in the third line.
+Data is copied onto google sheets here too and then edited into one large table as shown below.

 ![IOWA LIQUOR SALE, TOP 10 BY MONTHS](https://user-images.githubusercontent.com/107520777/177021675-ec7770e7-557f-4765-8b86-7a94b45c59b1.PNG)